On $k$-neighborly reorientations of oriented matroids: Introduction

-With respect the upper bound, they construct in Definitions $8$ and $9$ of \cite{GL15} (for the cases $k=2$ and $k\ge3$, respectively) examples of realizable uniform oriented matroids, called Lawrence oriented matroids, of rank $r$ and order $2r-k+1$ (and not $2r-k-1$ as mentioned in Theorem $1$ of \cite{GL15}) without $k$-neighborly reorientations.
-Then, $\nu_{\mathrm{R}}(r,k)<2r-k+1$.
-In fact, notice that $r+\lfloor\frac{r-1}{k}\rfloor<2r-k-1$ is not true for $r=5$ and $k=2$, thus their claimed upper bound cannot hold. \end{remark}
+To prove the upper bound, the authors construct in Definitions $8$ and $9$ of \cite{GL15} (for the cases $k=2$ and $k\ge3$, respectively) examples of realizable uniform oriented matroids, called Lawrence oriented matroids, of rank $r$ and order $2r-k+1$ (and not $2r-k-1$ as mentioned in Theorem $1$ of \cite{GL15}) without $k$-neighborly reorientations.
+Then, $\nu_{\mathrm{R}}(r,k)<2r-k+1$. \end{proof}